dav1d-wright/stm32Template/README.md

 # stm32Template
-Template Project for the STM32Nucleo-F7
+Template Eclipse Project for the STM32Nucleo-F7